Leanne Powell: Reception

 A writer from The Herald identified Leanne as a "trouble-maker".
 John Kelly from Wexford People branded Leanne the "rat of the week".
 He opined that Leanne had "always been a nasty piece of work" but "delves into new depths of deviousness" when she destroys Bev's bar.
+An Inside Soap critic opined that Leanne changed from "demon to lovesick poodle" in regards to Darren.
+They branded her an "evil trollop" and added that Darren "wouldn't touch her with a 10-foot bargepole."
+She concluded that once Darren left she dropped her posh façade and returned to type.

 Lynda Gilby praised Brookside for portraying their "preposterous" stories with "charm and conviction" unlike other soaps and used Leanne's return as her prime example.
 Gilby branded the character as "rough and evil" with a face like "a bag full of spanners".
 She opined that Leanne had "psychopathic tendencies" especially when she accused Darren of assault.
 She branded Gates' performance during Leanne's admission she lied about Darren's assault as "quite impressive", noting the camera "lingered on her chilling expression of sheer naked venom" indicating Leanne would seek further revenge.
 Gilby believed that Brookside's eccentric women such as Leanne were given the best dialogue.
 She reviewed Leanne berating a half-naked Max Farnham as some of the show's "best lines".
 Her colleague, Andrea McVeigh opined that Brookside was increasingly becoming over the top and deluded characters such as Leanne made manic Jimmy Corkhill (Dean Sullivan) appear sane.
 She added that Leanne was "not one to take rejection very well".
 Anne-Marie O'Connor from New Ross Standard called Leanne "one nasty piece of work".
 She assessed that Leanne blackmailing behaviour towards Darren and Victoria was "nasty stuff" and branded her a "rotten girl".